javiercanadillas/asm-gke/Readme.md

 # Introduction

-This repo contains all the necessary artifacts to go from zero to demo Anthos Service Mesh 1.8.1.
+This repo contains all the necessary artifacts to go from zero to demo the latest version of Anthos Service Mesh, ASM 1.8.2.

 `asm_gke` automates the deployment and destruction of a Anthos Service Mesh GKE enabled cluster in GCP.
-The script is designed to work witht the [ASM 1.8.1 installation script](https://cloud.google.com/service-mesh/docs/scripted-install/reference) provided by Google Cloud.
+The script is designed to work witht the [ASM 1.8.x installation script](https://cloud.google.com/service-mesh/docs/scripted-install/reference) provided by Google Cloud.

 The script is designed to work with GCP's Cloud Shell.
 You will need editor permissions on a GCP project and, if you're a googler, GCE enforcer disabled.